Pipeline Blues Logo

 The Pipeline Blues: Intro & Table of Contents

-Welcome to the 20th Anniversary edition of the Pipeline Blues.
+Welcome to the 25th Anniversary edition of the Pipeline Blues.

-The case at hand is the controversial TQM (TransQuebec & Maritime) PNGTS Extension natural gas pipeline project, and its passage through the Eastern Townships (Estrie) of southern Quebec.
+At the center of the story is the controversial TQM (TransQuebec & Maritime) PNGTS Extension natural gas pipeline project, and its passage through the Eastern Townships (Estrie) of southern Quebec.

 Bruce Miller